jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Insert the screw"
 image = "lemonstruder---insert-screw.jpg"
 content = "Insert the screw, pushing out the small screw.
-This screw is designed to not fit completely flush." %}
+This screw is designed to not fit completely flush." screw = "M3x8/CSK"
+%}

 {% include step.html
 title = "Insert the spring"